Surveillance of antimicrobial use and resistance in human health

 Why it’s important

 APAS provides the largest volume of resistance surveillance data to AURA.
-By December 2023, it had captured over 98 million AMR susceptibility results.
+By December 2025, it had captured over 135 million antimicrobial susceptibility results.

 Who is involved